fardog/snowpack/README.md

 -----

 **snowpack** is (someday) a complete GUI client and backup solution for Amazon Glacier.
-Right now it's a heavy work-in-progress; able to store files but not retrieve them.
+Right now it's a heavy work-in-progress, but is more capable all the time.

 **snowpack is incomplete, and not recommended for anyone's use at the moment.**
+While you'll be able to store files to Glacier, and view _what_ you've stored, there is no method for retrieving files (or performing a test restore) yet.

 Status
 ------

 Right now, snowpack can store any file to Glacier, and stores the ID of any archived file to an SQLite DB for later retrieval.
-It stores full directory structure, and will include a tree browser for requesting restores.
-There is a basic de-duplication process in place, where file checksums and sizes are stored, and a file is considered to be a duplicate if those two items match a previously stored file.
+There is a basic de- duplication process in place, where file checksums and sizes are stored, and a file is considered to be a duplicate if those two items match a previously stored file.
 The file's location and other info are still stored in the database as though it was uploaded.

-Now that I feel like this is a successful test, the current areas of work are:
+Current areas of work are:

- - Creating an upload queue *(done)*
- - Separating upload code from interface code *(done)*
- - Adding support for recursive/directory uploads *(done)*
- - Proper error recovery (upload fails, etc.)
+ - File restores and deletions from Glacier
+ - Log viewer for tracking any upload failures.
  - More thorough upload queue management, save on quit
- - GUI managed preferences for AWS keys and etc. *(done)*
- - Adding a backup archive browser, and the ability to make file requests

 The future will be: